localvoid/ivi/packages/ivi-ssr-svg/README.md

-`ivi-svg` reimplementation for Server-Side Rendering.
+`ivi-svg` implementation for Server-Side Rendering.